 We also conduct malaria prevention activities in the Lake Chad region, including seasonal malaria chemoprevention.

 Outbreaks of disease are a major concern, as sites are overcrowded, shelters are inadequate, and the water and sanitation infrastructure is insufficient for the large numbers of people living in the sites.

-In Niger, a hepatitis E outbreak was declared by the Ministry of Health on 19 April 2017.
-In response, we have been helping to train health staff and community workers in the Diffa area and support communities, health centres and hospitals with the early detection of cases, referrals to health facilities and case management.
+In Niger, a hepatitis E outbreak was declared by the Ministry of Health in April 2017.
+In response, we helped to train health staff and community workers in the Diffa area and support communities, health centres and hospitals with the early detection of cases, referrals to health facilities and case management.

 Mental healthcare is an increasingly significant part of MSF’s work in the Lake Chad region, given the psychological suffering of the host, refugee and internally displaced populations.

 In Niger in 2018, we introduced a new community approach, with mental health agents at the IDP sites, schools, water points, etc. in order to reinforce the identification of people in need of psychological support.

 Our teams conducted almost 13,000 individual consultations across the Diffa region in 2018, and by the end of the year over 30 per cent of patients were children aged under 14.

 In Chad, psychological support has been offered at all our mobile clinics, where staff reported that deep psychological traumas were quite common.
 This prompted the launch of a specific mental health programme to provide psychological consultations and follow-up.